vmware-archive/bosh-generic-sb-release/README.md

 * The metadata for the errands would be generated based on either deployment manifest used during bosh deploy or via the Ops Mgr Tile configurations.

 ## Build the Release
+Steps to building the Bosh Release

 ### Rename the package and jobs
-* Rename the release and all files using the renameRelease.sh file (provide 'generic' and desired name as arguments)
+Rename the release and all files using the renameRelease.sh file (provide 'generic' and desired name as arguments)
 ### Add CF CLI binary as Blob
-* Run fetch_cf_cli.sh script to fetch CF CLI binary and add it as a blob to the release.
+Run fetch_cf_cli.sh script to fetch CF CLI binary and add it as a blob to the release.
 Specify 'N' when it asks if its the app binary.
 ### Add Custom Service Broker App content as Blob
-* Adding custom code and binaries required for the service broker app:
+Adding custom code and binaries required for the service broker app:
   * Add any dependent files/templates under src/templates folder
   * Use the addBlob.sh to add a custom service broker app implementation (like jar/zip/tar/tgz) for the release
     * Respond with 'Y' if adding the main app archive